 Getting to Wadi Rum

 The Wadi Rum visitors centre is 30 kilometres off the desert highway.
 While it is not an area served by tourist transport or even a local bus, there is some information online about busses that may run once a day to the area.
-You can also take a local bus and get dropped off at the turnoff to Rum and make your way into the visitors center.
+You can also take a local bus and get dropped off at the turnoff to Rum and make your way into the visitors centre.
+On arrival, there are a few souvenir shops, washrooms and an office where you pay your entry fees and can book tours.

 Taxis from Aqaba to Wadi Rum cost about JD25